 Acrokeratoelastoidosis usually starts in childhood, adolescence or early 20s, and appears to affect females more frequently than males.
 It can occur in skin of colour, with most reports of focal acral keratosis occurring in dark skin.

 The precise cause of acrokeratoelastoidosishas not yet been determined.
 A possible linkage to chromosome 2 has been proposed.

 Signs and symptoms of acrokeratoelastoidosis start to arise at around puberty or sometimes later.
-Most patients slowly develop small bumps over the sides of their hands and feet.
-The papules are about 2-5mm in diameter and form small clusters.
-Although the papules look like plane warts they are more keratotic (made of horny skin tissue) and firm, and they do not coalesce.
-They may sometimes be a yellowish colour.
+Small clusters of skin-coloured or yellowish papules slowly develop over the sides of the hands and feet.
+The papules are about 2–5 mm in diameter, roundish, discrete, and firm on palpation.

 Because acrokeratoelastoidosis is a genetic disorder, no cure is available.
 Treatment is also not indicated as in most patients, once developed, the eruption is stable and causes no problems.
-Mild keratolytics such as urea cream have been used, but recurrences are common.
+Mild keratolytics such as urea cream have been used to relieve any dryness.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.